ludovic-m/training-terraform/README.md

 Run `terraform apply`

 Once you've checked that all the resources have been created correctly, destroy everything using the command `terraform destroy`.

+> Optional : Add a tag for the virtual network (for example 'environment = "prod"')

 ## Exercice 3 : Variables and functions